BeamMP/vscode-beammp/README.md

 This is the README for your extension "vscode-beammp".
 After writing up a brief description, we recommend including the following sections.

+## Installation
+Clone this repository into your `<user home>/.vscode/extensions` folder, then start vscode.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.